olivecha/guitarsounds/paper/paper.md

 A code snippet comparing the log-time envelope of two sounds is presented below with the associated output in \autoref{fig:log-comp}.
 In the following code, the `SoundPack` object is first instantiated from the specified sound files.
 For each file, a `Sound` class instance is created and conditioned.
-In the conditioning procedure, the signal is first resampled to have a sample rate equal to 22050 Hz, this is important to ensure all the features compared between sounds are computed using the same sample rate.
+In the conditioning procedure, the signal is first resampled to have a sample rate equal to 22050 Hz.
+This is important to ensure all the features compared between sounds are computed using the same sample rate.
 The sound is then trimmed so that the beginning of the onset is at 100 ms, as can be seen on \autoref{fig:log-comp}.
 To ensure compared sounds have the same length, the ends of the sounds are trimmed so that each sound has the same number of samples as the shortest sound.
 The `guitarsounds` package relies on `matplotlib` [@hunter_matplotlib_2007] for all its vizualisation features.
 Thus, users familiar with `matplotlib` objects can tune the figures created by `guitarsounds` to their needs.